A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers

-Here, we refer to these works as the classical nonlinear Kirchhoff-Love shell theory.
+Here, we refer to this nonlinear case as classical Kirchhoff-Love shell theory.
 Note that although Kirchhoff-Love shell theory is mostly discussed for solids, its application can also be extended to liquid shells \citep{steigmann99b}.
 The incorporation of material anisotropy in classical Kirchhoff-Love shells due to embedded fibers -- for both stretching and out-of-plane bending -- is straightforward, see e.g.~\cite{TEPOLE2015}, \cite{WU201823} and references therein.
-As shown by \citet{Roohbakhshan2017}, classical shell theory also admits complex anisotropic bending models, e.g.~due to fibers not located at the mid-surface.
+As shown by \citet{Roohbakhshan2017}, classical Kirchhoff-Love shell theory also admits complex anisotropic bending models, e.g.~due to fibers not located at the mid-surface.

-While Kirchhoff-Love theory can also be regarded as a special case of Cosserat theory \citep{steigmann99}\footnote{From another point of view, classical Kirchhoff-Love shell theory also falls in the category of high gradient theories due to the high gradient term in the bending energy.}, it has its own development history and has the advantage of simplicity and intuitiveness when following its argument structure.
-Therefore, it facilitates building corresponding computational models as well as physically-based constitutive models.
-This motivated \citet{shelltheo} to formulate a unified Kirchhoff-Love theory for both liquid and solid shells.
+While classical Kirchhoff-Love shell theory can also be regarded as a special case of Cosserat theory \citep{steigmann99}\footnote{From another point of view, classical Kirchhoff-Love shell theory also falls in the category of high gradient theories due to the high gradient term in the bending energy.}, it has its own development history and has the advantage of simplicity and intuitiveness when following its argument structure.
+Therefore, it facilitates building corresponding computational as well as physically-based constitutive models.
+This motivated \citet{shelltheo} to provide a unified formulation for both liquid and solid shells (within the framework of classical Kirchhoff-Love shell theory).
 Their work aimed at providing a concise, yet general theoretical framework for corresponding computational rotation-free shell formulations \citep{solidshell,liquidshell}.